Key stage 1 and 2: maladministration investigation procedures

 - Last updated:

-STA’s procedures for considering maladministration allegations into the phonics screening check, key stage 1 and key stage 2 tests or teacher assessment.
+STA’s procedures for considering maladministration allegations relating to the phonics screening check, key stage 1 and key stage 2 tests or teacher assessment.

 The Standards and Testing Agency has a statutory responsibility to investigate maladministration of the national curriculum assessments.